abdulrahman19/Pershama/mysql/docs/data-types/varbinary.md

 If strict SQL mode is not enabled and you assign a value to a `VARBINARY` column that exceeds the column's maximum length, the value is truncated to fit and a warning is generated.

+`VARBINARY` there is no padding on insert and no bytes are stripped on select.

-MySQL will truncate the trailing spaces when inserting a `VARBINARY` value, so if a column has an index that requires unique values, inserting into the column values that differ only in number of trailing pad bytes will result in a duplicate-key error.
-For example, if a table contains 'a', an attempt to store 'a\0' causes a duplicate-key error.
+If a `VARBINARY` column is indexed, **comparisons not ignore padded at the end**.
+This means that, if a table contains 'a', an attempt to store 'a\0' it will be valid.

 **Create a table:**